Tulip-Dev/tulip/doc/user/workspace.rst

 In this tab, you can select the scene and the scatterplots background color.
 By default, the second one uses a color scale to indicate whether the plot correlation coefficient detects a link between the two current properties or not.
 You can customize the colorscale with a click on the *-1*, *0* and *1* buttons to specify which color to use for each value.

-The size mapping options will adapt the size rendering in the plots depending on the initial node size.
+The size mapping options adapts the size rendering in the plots depending on the initial node size.

 The next check box allow to display the edges above the scatterplot.